Charitable Organizations Frequently Asked Questions

 Every registered charitable organization that received contributions in excess of $500,000 during its most recently completed fiscal year must file an audited financial statement, prepared in accordance with generally accepted accounting principles, and accompanied by the opinion of an independent certified public accountant relating to the financial statement.

-Every registered charitable organization that received contributions in excess of $300,000 but not more than than $500,000 during its most recently completed fiscal year must file financial statements that have been reviewed by an independent certified public accountant.
+Every registered charitable organization that received contributions in excess of $300,000 but not more than $500,000 during its most recently completed fiscal year must file financial statements, prepared in accordance with generally accepted accounting principles, which have been reviewed by an independent certified public accountant.
 Audited financial statements will be accepted in lieu of reviewed financial statements.

 Can the audited financial statement requirement be waived?